wp-plugins/woocommerce-predictive-search/readme.txt

 == Changelog ==

+= 2.2.2 - 2014/01/27 =
+* Feature - Upgraded for 100% compatibility with WooCommerce Version 2.1 with backward compatibility to Version 2.0
+* Feature - Added all required code so plugin can work with WooCommerce Version 2.1 refactored code.
+* Tweak - Tested for compatibility with WordPress version 3.8.1
+* Tweak - Added description text to the top of each Pro Version yellow border section
+* Tweak - All switch text to show as Uppercase.

 = 2.2.1 - 2013/12/19 =
 * Feature - a3rev Plugin Framework admin interface upgraded to 100% Compatibility with WordPress v3.8.0 with backward compatibility.
 * Feature - a3rev framework 100% mobile and tablet responsive, portrait and landscape viewing.